All our Osteopaths are highly trained, experienced and registered

 M.OSTEO.MED, BACH.CLIN.SC (OSTEO)

-sports people, AFP, inmates, communities, corporate, individuals, those considered elderly and those in early childhood.
-He has studied and practiced with keen interest for over 30 years various modalities that aim to incorporate and develop the whole person – physical, mental, emotional, and spiritual – to feel grounded and connected.
-These factors, combined with the impact of life events, inform our process in the world and the condition in which we navigate it.
+Outside work, Manas has played sport and/or practiced a discipline of some kind daily since his early teens.
+He has studied, practiced, and taught with keen interest for over 30 years various modalities that aim to incorporate and unify the whole person – physical, mental, emotional, and spiritual.
+These aspects, combined with the impact of life events, inform our process in the world and the condition in which we navigate it.

-Manas is also a father of two daughters, a musician, an experienced teacher of traditional yoga and meditation, and an avid inquisitor into life’s mysteries.
+Manas is also a father, a musician, has decades of experience as a teacher of traditional yoga and meditation, and is an avid inquisitor into life’s mysteries.